dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 What did just happen?!
 Ohh, the battery is empty.
 This and other stories will happen, the **first time** you'll use such a bare bones setup.
 In my previous try, all this things where covered by KDE, but Sway doesn't come with batteries included.
-The Debian setup without desktop environment is **designed for servers**, and they don't have displays, batteries or Bluetooth.
+The Debian setup without desktop environment is **designed for servers** and they don't have displays, batteries or Bluetooth.

 This can be seen as bad, but in some way also as good, right?
 You'll learn a lot of new tools and see **under the hood** of a conventional desktop environment.